UniversalDependencies/docs/workgroups/expletives.md

 expl(regnar, det)
 ~~~

-"Impersonal verbs" encompasses a more general category of verbs, not only 0-place predicates but also 1-place predicates, that typically take an expletive pronoun as their subject, without parallelism to a construction with a full subject.
+"Intrinsically impersonal verbs" encompasses a more general category of verbs, not only 0-place predicates but also 1-place predicates, that typically take an expletive pronoun as their subject, without any parallelism to a construction with a full subject.
 This is the case in French for the deficient verb "falloir" (be necessary).
-Note in the current French treebanks, all preverbal explective "il" clitics are treated as plain subjects (nsubj).
+In the current French treebanks, all preverbal explective "il" clitics are treated as plain subjects (nsubj).

 ~~~ sdparse
 il faut 3 nouveaux recrutements \n it is-necessary 3 new recruitments